 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is an evidence-based treatment that is meant to heal young people and their families cope with the effects of traumatic experiences.

 The overall goal of TF-CBT is to address symptoms resulting from a specific traumatic experience or experiences and to allow both child and parent to continue to develop their skills and communication techniques in a healthy manner.
-Know a child who could benefit from TF-CBT?
-Get help now.

 TF-CBT is a skills-based model, and it requires the child and parent to practice its components in order to achieve the best results.
 This treatment is short-term and generally lasts no more than 16 sessions.